AlbinEriksson/aoc2022/README.md

         guess and assume that there exists a path of, say, 1000 minutes, but making such a guess risks pruning the shortest path during the actual search.

-I have also learned to code less bugs, but you don't wanna hear about that.
+I have also learned to code fewer bugs, but you don't wanna hear about that.

 # Rust thoughts
 Iterators.
 Iterators, everywhere.
 It's oddly fun to solve a problem using functional paradigms, and